Part of the complete guide to understanding addiction

 Without realizing that they are taking fentanyl, a drug user can easily overdose.

-The best way to solve a fentanyl addiction problem is to enter a drug rehab facility which offers a comprehensive fentanyl detox and inpatient treatment program.
+The best way to solve a fentanyl addiction problem is to enter a drug rehab facility that offers a comprehensive inpatient drug detox and rehab.
 A place like Avenues can protect a person entering addiction recovery from dangers on the street like unknown fentanyl ingestion.
-In Avenues, a person can undergo fentanyl detox safely and comfortably, and then enter inpatient drug rehab as part of a strong and supportive community.
+In Avenues, a person can undergo fentanyl detox safely and comfortably, and then enter residential drug rehab as part of a strong and supportive community.

-When a customer is unaware that there is fentanyl in the drugs they are taking, an overdose is much more likely.
+When a customer is unaware that their cocaine is laced with fentanyl, an overdose is much more likely.
 They may continue to take the substance, such as cocaine and heroin, at a normal dose, assuming they are fine.
 But if the dealer added a lot of fentanyl to the product, it can overwhelm the user’s body and they can easily overdose.
-Exacerbating this situation is Fentanyl’s total lack of identifying qualities.
+Exacerbating this situation is fentanyl’s total lack of identifying qualities.
 It is odorless and tasteless, and therefore easily mixed into other drugs.

 Below are some symptoms of fentanyl overdose: